atdyer/chart.js/API.md

 <a name="line-hover" href="#line-hover">#</a> *line*.**hover**([*option*])

 This method enables or disables mouse hover functionality.
 When enabled, hovering the mouse over the chart will cause a dot to be drawn on top of the data point closest to the x-coordinate of the mouse.
 If _option_ is a truthy value, hover will be enabled.
 If _option_ is a falsey value, hover will be disabled, which is the default.
 If _option_ is a function, hover will be enabled and the function will be called each time the x-coordinate of the mouse changes.
-The function will be passed a single argument, a struct containing the ID of the line, and the x- and y- values of the data point that is currently highlighted.
+The function will be passed a single argument, an object containing the ID of the line and the x- and y- values of the data point that is currently highlighted.

 <a name="line-id" href="#line-id">#</a> *line*.**id**()